W/VE Island QSO Party Rules

 Fredericksburg, VA 22405 USA

 Official entry/scoring form must be submitted.
-Entries must be complete, legible, conform to the rules above, and submitted to the contest manager no later than September 15, 2017 in order to qualify.
+Entries must be complete, legible, conform to the rules above, and submitted to the contest manager no later than September 15, 2018 in order to qualify.
 Entries cannot be returned.
-Do not send original logs; instead, send copies of logs, recap sheet and dupe sheet.
-Include a valid email address, with any mailed entries so that the contest manager can verify their receipt (very important).